 For the applying producer, director(s) and editor(s).
 Please specifically list all notable credits, accolades, education, and experience.
 (250 word maximum each)

 How and why did you originate/become attached to this project?
-What is your vision for the film and what drives you to tell this particular story.
-(500 word maximum)
+What is your vision for the film and what drives you to tell this particular story?
+(500 words maximum)

 What stage of production are you in currently?
-What is your strategy and general timeline for moving forward through production in the next 6-12 months?
+What is your projected timeline for completion?
 (500 word maximum)

 ESSAY QUESTIONS (no minimum length)